HaziqAbrar/onsiteReport/README.md

 5. Display Date and Time in an easier format
 6. Fix styling for list(index.php) in mobile view
 7. Organize file
+8. JSON file validation (whether json file exist or not0)

 Development info:
 1. VSCode used